COSIMA/cosima-recipes/paper/paper.md

 as a community resource for researchers, students, and practitioners working with large gridded datasets, especially output from the ACCESS ocean--sea ice model configurations [e.g. @kiss2020accessom2].
-The repository combines introductory tutorials with worked analysis examples, all exposed through a browsable Sphinx documentation site (\autoref{fig:website}) and backed by a citable archived release [@cosimaCookbook].
+The repository combines introductory tutorials with worked analysis examples, all exposed through a browsable documentation site built with Sphinx, a documentation generator for Python projects [@sphinx] (\autoref{fig:website}) and backed by a citable archived release [@cosimaCookbook].

 ![The COSIMA Cookbook documentation website, showing the browsable Sphinx-based